okyeron/OMX-27/README.md

 Get TyTools [from GitHub here](https://github.com/Koromix/tytools/releases).
 More info here (https://koromix.dev/tytools).

-Copy TyUpdater to your machine and open it.
+Copy TyUploader to your machine and open it.
 Be sure your OMX-27 is plugged in.
 It should show up in the TyUpdater application.

 <img src="images/tyupdater.png" alt="tyupdater" width="382" height="193" />